 Who we are

 We are a French School with an immersion and dual language program: FASRI has two languages embedded in one curriculum.
-Our French immersion program runs from Pre-school through Kindergarten, and the dual language program from grades 1 through 8.
-We welcome non-French speaking children up to and including Kindergarten.
+Our French immersion program runs from preschool through kindergarten, and the dual language program from grades 1 through 8.

 FASRI adheres to the rigorous requirements of the French Ministry of Education and the highest standards of American independent schools.
 We follow the French curriculum guidelines from the Ministere de l'Education Nationale (French Ministry of Education) and the recommendations of the SEF (Board of Education of French schools in the US).
 Our curriculum and practices are essentially French, but the administration and management of the school are based on best practices of American independent schools, through resources such as the National Association of Independent Schools (NAIS) and Independent School Management (ISM).